 - Maps – if needed, but not much on Northeast trails.
 My phone is usually fine.

 - Compass – I always carry one.
-Even with my GPS, there have been times, like in dense fog, where I used it to determine a general direction.
+Even with my GPS, there have been times when I used it to determine a general direction, like in a dense fog.

 - Snacks – I usually carry a few bars.
-They are rarely eaten since Leo’s bagel sticks with me a while.
-Some might even be a couple of year’s old.
+They are rarely eaten since Leo’s bagel sticks with me for a while.
+Some might even be a couple of years old.
 They probably taste the same as when they were new.

 - Water Bottles – I carry two Smart water bottles with about the same amount of water in each one to balance my pack.

 - Water Dipper – I cut off the bottom of a slightly larger Poland Spring bottle that one of the Smart bottles rests in while hiking.
-The bottle bottom is for dipping from sources where the full size bottles won’t fit.
-If desert hiking I also carry a long piece of string or cord for lowering the dipper into tanks.
+The bottle bottom is for dipping from sources where the full-size bottles won’t fit.
+If desert hiking, I also carry a long string or cord for lowering the dipper into tanks.
 It has one small hole at the top of each side.